 One downside of living in Pacific, however, is that residents on average have to contend with a long commute, spending on average 36.78 minutes every day commuting to work.

-The education level of Pacific citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.23% of adults 25 and older in Pacific have a college degree.
+The percentage of adults in Pacific who are college-educated is close to the national average for all communities of 21.84%: 20.23% of the adults in Pacific have a bachelor's degree or advanced degree.

 Pacific is an extremely ethnically-diverse city.
 The people who call Pacific home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pacific residents report their race to be White, followed by Black or African-American.
 Pacific also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.91% of the city’s residents.
 Important ancestries of people in Pacific include German, Irish, European, English, and Scots-Irish.